|

 your running and your peering, and your Oh, look over there-ing,

-friends inside.
+your friends inside!
 He glared at Haldir.
-So now, anythinganything
+So now,

-big enough and strong enough to fight the currentthat happens
+anythinganything big enough and strong enough to fight the

-to be shadow walking can simply,he waved his slender
+currentthat happens to be shadow walking can simply,he

 That sounds bad, said Arador.